|Kervihan||Self Catering||5||10||3||Extra single beds, Z-beds and cot.|

 Carnac deserves a special mention.
 It is most famous for its 'menhirs' - standing stones.
 There are over 5,000!
 There is a very good information building, with video performances and models of the area showing the layout.
 Also there is a panoramic view from the roof, accessed by a gentle slope as well as stairs.
 It is also a lovely sea-side town with many attractions, mini-golf, cycle hire (to seat up to 8!), lovely shops, arcades, and best of all safe sandy beaches with free parking along the front (the norm in Brittany).

 The whole area has many superb creperies - essential to try out in Brittany.
 Our village has a take-away and an eat-in creperie and take-away Pizzeria.
-There is a superb restaurant in village, with menus priced from 17 euros in the evening.
+There is a superb restaurant in village, with very reasonably priced menus in the evening.
 All home cooked beautifully presented food.
 Pontivy has a variety of restaurants, including a Chinese all-you-can-eat buffet.
-Best value are the lunchtime set menus, usually around 10 euros for four courses, including wine.
+Best value are the lunchtime set menus, usually around 11 euros for four courses, including wine.
 Meant for workers, but visitors are always made very welcome.
 We have a selection of business cards for suggestions for restaurants in the area.

 Brittany is renowned for 'Fest Noz' or fete days.
 There is a procession to the local chapel, then afterwards a general party for the rest of the day.
 Many wear traditional costumes and there is always plenty of food and drink.
 Of course, the most famous 'festival' is July 14th - Bastille Day.
 Every village puts on a free firework display at the end of an evening of Breton dancing and general festivity.
 Don't worry if you're not here on the 14th - the celebrations are spread out over about a fortnight, so each village can attend everyone else's!

-There is a recently opened children's park nearby, La Balade de Pere Nicholas.
+There is a recently opened children's park nearby, La Balade de Pere Nicolas, near St.nicolas-des-Eaux, about 15 minutes drive away.
 It has small animals, all sorts of activities, including traditional Breton games.
 There is a small cafe, and plenty of picnic tables.
 And a train ride round the site.
 Worth looking at on Google.

-This lake is about an hour away, and normally we thoroughly recommend it; it is man made, and has beaches and play areas as well as walks around it.
-Cruises, waterskiing, boat hire are all normally available.
-But this year (2015) the lake is being drained for maintenance!
-However, this in itself will be interesting, as the valley floor, and the farm buildings that used to be there, will all be exposed.
-Many thousands of visitors are expected, and various fairs, fetes, attractions will be arranged.
+This lake is about an hour away, and we thoroughly recommend it; it is man made, and has beaches and play areas as well as walks around it.
+Cruises, waterskiing, boat hire are all available.

 The village of Melrand has 'Village de l'an mil' (Village in the year 1,000) - a site which is being excavated to reveal how villagers lived and worked over 1,000 years ago.
 15 minutes away is the village 'Poul Fetan' which has been completely restored to its 15th century origins.
 Demonstrations e.g. butter churning, milking, bread making take place each day.
 Best of all is the demonstration at the washing place - women in costume beat their clothes in the stream, keeping up an endless gossip and moan about their menfolk.
 Many of the cottages are set out to display the various crafts of the time; one is an exhibition of Breton costume; one is furnished as it would have been at the time, and demonstrations of crepe-making are frequent - plenty of samples given out too!
 A definite 'must see'.